MostafaOkasha/MostafaOkasha.github.io/README.md

 # MostafaOkasha.github.io
-## My Personal Website.
+## Personal Website and Portfolio

-This is the latest version of my website.
-The base is an open-source Jekyll theme, which has been modified, adapted and incorporated with JQuery and Node.js for some simplistic beauty.

 ### Check out: https://www.okasha.me

-#### SSL Certified and Cloudflare Protected!
+&nbsp;

+This website was created in 2019 using an open-source Jekyll theme, which has been modified, adapted and incorporated with JQuery and Node.js for simplistic beauty.

+This is hosted on [Github Pages](https://pages.github.com/), with a custom domain name (okasha.me) through NameCheap, SSL Certified through Cloudflare with custom global CDN hosting (overkill, I know).

+&nbsp;

-## Installation
+## Installation Process

+To get started with a similar theme or using Jekyll for Github Pages web hosting see the Jekyll Guide [here](https://jekyllrb.com/docs/)

 ```console
 git clone https://github.com/MostafaOkasha/MostafaOkasha.github.io